thebader9/RMLGROUP2/README.md

 * E[f(X)]= 0.082 represents the average predicted output over the background data .
 * F(X) = 0.005  that predicts sample index for 8000.

-* shap:  lone _to _value _ratio_std  has a SHAP value of - 0.04 and contributes the most negative effect , followed by term 360   ,which has a SHAP value of -0.02 this  effect also negative  effect high-priced mortgage
+* shap:  lone _to _value _ratio_std  has a SHAP value of - 0.04 and contributes the most negative effect , followed by term 360   ,which has a SHAP value of -0.02 this  effect also negative  effect high-priced mortgage.
-* lime:  one _to _value _ratio_std  contributes the most postive effect high-priced mortgage.
+* lime: lone _to _value _ratio_std  contributes the most postive effect high-priced mortgage.

 ![PFIRELU](https://github.com/thebader9/RMLGROUP2/assets/111473895/86b19a24-13c5-4303-a1b9-6ad69a22f08b)
  * Local Interpretability: The title indicates that the predicted value for this sample is 0.0052, which differs slightly from the actual response of 0.0000.The     main effect of lone _to _value _ratio_std makes the largest contribution to the final prediction, with a Negative effect (approximately – 0.05).
 Second           numberterm_360 contribution to the final prediction, with a negative  effect (approximately- 1.2) on mortgage high price.